-Use a big surf board – This is one of the best beginner surfing tips you could ever follow.
-Some people are tempted to jump on smaller, shorter boards as quick as possible.
+Use a big surfboard – This is one of the best beginner surfing tips you could ever follow.
+Some people are tempted to jump on smaller, shorter boards as quickly as possible.
 A large board will help you develop better fundamental mechanics and you’ll catch a lot more waves in the early stages.

-Get yourself a soft top – Make no mistake, at the beginning, you’ll be spending a lot of time sitting on it, rather than standing.
+Get yourself a soft-top – Make no mistake, in the beginning, you’ll be spending a lot of time sitting on it, rather than standing.
 Soft-tops are good entry boards and they’re safer for everybody involved than their fiberglass and epoxy alternatives.

 Pace yourself – Once you get into the water you will need to pace yourself.
 I know how excited you may feel, but if you don’t pace yourself you can risk injury.
 Remember, you have all the time in the world to surf.

 Don’t get tangled with the big dogs – This advice ties in with our previous tips.
 It simply means keep your distance from experienced surfers, mainly because they’re surfing more challenging waves.
 As a beginner, you’re prone to making lots of mistakes, and you’ll want to avoid getting in people’s way.
 The safety of others is just as important as your own safety every time you get in the water.

 Get comfortable sitting on that board – As weird as it may sound, sitting on a surfboard isn’t the easiest, nor the most comfortable thing in the world.

 Paddle, Paddle, Paddle – Paddling is another thing you will need to practice until you get it right.
 The key is to find a rhythm and to keep it.
 This also requires you to be in shape, because it will be quite exhausting the first few times.